 — Meyer Burger Technology AG (@meyerburger) October 12, 2020

-A quick note that Array Technologies, single axis tracker manufacturer set its IPO terms with plans to raise $675 million by offering 33.8 million shares at a price range of $19 to $21.
-Since this podcast, they’ve increase the volume of shares being sold – and on their first day were up 65%.
+A quick note that Array Technologies, single axis tracker manufacturer, set its IPO terms with plans to raise $675 million by offering 33.8 million shares at a price range of $19 to $21.
+Since this podcast, they’ve increased the volume of shares being sold, and on their first day were up 65%.

-A giant solar power rooftop – some suggesting the largest in the world – 18 megawatts across ~36-40 acres worth of space.
+A giant solar power rooftop that some are suggesting is the largest in the world at 18 megawatts across and ~36-40 acres worth of space.
 The racking used was east-west product – lower production per panels, but far more panels on the roof.
 And after calculations, far more electricity production.
 Advent of cheaper solar panels, racking, etc making financial sense.

 And here are some stills – I like the inverter setup.
 They have a nice sunshare there.
 Ballasted racking.
 East-west alignment at 5 degree angle.